 On June 3, 2016, the PCC issued the implementing rules and regulations of the Philippine Competition Act ("IRR").
-Under the IRR, as a general rule, parties to a merger or acquisition are required to provide notification when: (a) the aggregate annual gross revenues in, into or from the Philippines, or value of the assets in the Philippines of the ultimate parent entity of the acquiring or the acquired entities exceed ₱1.0 billion ("Size of Party") and (b) the value of the transaction exceeds ₱1.0 billion, as determined in the IRR ("Size of Transaction"); while Parties to a joint venture transaction shall also be subject to the notification requirement if either (a) the aggregate value of the assets that will be combined in the Philippines or contributed into the proposed joint venture exceeds ₱1.0 billion, or (b) the gross revenues generated in the Philippines by assets to be combined in the Philippines or contributed into the proposed joint venture exceeds ₱1.0 billion.
+Under the IRR, as a general rule, parties to a merger or acquisition are required to provide notification when: (a) the aggregate annual gross revenues in, into or from the Philippines, or value of the assets in the Philippines of the ultimate parent entity of the acquiring or the acquired entities exceed P1.0 billion ("Size of Party") and (b) the value of the transaction exceeds P1.0 billion, as determined in the IRR ("Size of Transaction"); while Parties to a joint venture transaction shall also be subject to the notification requirement if either (a) the aggregate value of the assets that will be combined in the Philippines or contributed into the proposed joint venture exceeds P1.0 billion, or (b) the gross revenues generated in the Philippines by assets to be combined in the Philippines or contributed into the proposed joint venture exceeds P1.0 billion, or (b) the gross revenues generated in the Philippines or contributed into the proposed joint venture exceeds P1.0 billion, or (b) the gross revenues generated in the Philippines by assets to be combined in the Philippines or contributed into the proposed joint venture exceeds P1.0 billion.